-Scope/Background: As a pretreatment inspector, you will need knowledge of many different concerns of the collections and wastewater treatment systems in order to properly identify the pretreatment (pass-through or interference) problem.
-Master's level knowledge of the collection system is essential for all pretreatment inspectors.
+Scope/Background: As septic pumper / onsite provider, you will need knowledge of many different concerns of the collections and wastewater treatment systems in order to properly identify the pass-through or interference problem.
+Master's level knowledge of the collection system is essential for all onsite providers / septic pumpers.